shanikawm/varfinder/README.md

 # VarFinder
-## Genomics Workflow Tool for Simulating Reads, Comparing the Read Alignments and Variant Calling Algorithms
+## An Integrated Genomics Workflow Tool: Simulating Reads, Evaluating Read Alignments, and Optimizing Variant Calling Algorithms

 ## Installation
 Make sure the dependencies are satisfied.
 Then, copy the files in the released script set.